MicrosoftDocs/VBA-Docs/api/Office.CommandBarComboBox.Text.md

 ## Example

-This example creates a new command bar named "Custom" and adds to it a combo box that contains four list items.
-The example then uses the Text property to set Item 3 as the default list item.
+This example creates a new command bar named **Custom** and adds to it a combo box that contains four list items.
+The example then uses the **Text** property to set Item 3 as the default list item.

 ```vb